Why does attendance matter?

 They will discuss your child’s attendance with you, and help you come up with a plan to make sure they get to school.

 The emphasis in the first instance will be on providing support to help you improve your child’s attendance.
+Our PSA Mr Dixon is available to support you with attendance issues.

 Ultimately, if your child continues to miss school, legal action can be taken.